100% online MSc Nursing Studies

-The 100% online MSc Nursing Studies from the University of Sunderland has been designed to equip ambitious healthcare practitioners in the UK and across the world with the knowledge, skills and network to succeed in senior nursing, midwifery and healthcare roles and to advance to higher pay bands, or develop greater depth and understanding within their current roles and scope of practice.
+The 100% online MSc Nursing Studies from the University of Sunderland has been designed to equip registered nurses in the UK and across the world with the knowledge, skills and network to succeed in senior nursing, midwifery and healthcare roles and to advance to higher pay bands, or develop greater depth and understanding within their current roles and scope of practice.

 This is a master’s degree that builds on your current experience to further develop your knowledge, skills and capacity in the four pillars of advanced practice (as defined by Health Education England) – education, research, clinical practice and leadership – through a combination of studying key theories, approaches and the available evidence base, using case-based analysis and critical appraisal skills.

 The content of the course is aligned to the four pillars of advanced practice outlined by Health Education England (HEE) and the multi- professional framework for advanced clinical practice in England.

 Learn from skilled professionals recognised for excellence in teaching and research

 Whilst studying the MSc Nursing Studies at the University of Sunderland, everything that you learn will be directly related to the needs of the NHS and other healthcare employers.

 You’ll be taught by a team of experienced and highly-skilled professionals who each have at least one specialist area of both clinical and teaching expertise.
 The team are experts in patient-centred care and have a unique relationship with our Patient, Carer and Public Involvement (PCPI) group who take part in a variety of activities to support learning.